iobroker-community-adapters/ioBroker.gsmsms/README.md

 -->

 ### **WORK IN PROGRESS**
+- (mcm1957) Adapter has been moved to iobroker-community-adapters organization
+- (mcm1957) Some issues reported by adapter checker have been fixed.
+- (mcm1957) Dependencies have been update

 ### 0.0.6
 - (forelleblau) jsonConfig.json, notifications-manager

 ### 0.0.5
 - (forelleblau) bug fixed (adapter set "undefined" into state values)

 ### 0.0.4
 - (Apollon77) Optimizations, brush up to comply with ioBroker.repositories requirements

 ### 0.0.3
 - (forelleblau) dependencies updated, bugs fixed

 ### 0.0.2
 - (forelleblau) first published version

 ### 0.0.1
 - (forelleblau) initial release

 ## License